MaximeAlgosup/Coding-Dojo/documents/technical/technical-specifications.md

 The server hardware is a virtual machine with a Intel core i5-6300HQ processor, 32 GB of RAM, and 2TB of storage.

 **Software:**<br>
-The server operating system is Kubernetes.
-It is a container orchestration system that manages the deployment, scaling, and operation of application containers.
-It will work with Docker, a containerization platform that packages applications and their dependencies into isolated containers.
+The server operating system is Linux server.
+It is a family of open-source Unix-like operating systems based on the Linux kernel.
+The server will host the application and the database.
+It will also be used to host the Kubernetes cluster, and Docker containers.

 ### Database
 The database is MySQL.
 It is a relational database management system based on SQL – Structured Query Language.
 The application will use it to store and manage data.

 ### App
 The application is a web application.
-It will be developed with Ruby on Rails, a web application framework written in Ruby.
-It will use HTML, SCSS, and JavaScript for the front-end.
+It will be developed with Go with Beego framework.

 ## Exercises
 The application will contain exercises to help users learn algorithmic concepts.
 The exercises will be divided into different type: